 The vineyard is located at an elevation of 1,900 feet and is planted on a slight slope (less then 5%) – they soon learned that this site has problems with frost every few years – especially the lower end of their vineyard where the cold air congregates.
 Mitigating this takes a bit of work each year.
 Rather then install a wind fan (commonly found throughout Napa Valley) they installed a Cold Air Drain® from SHuR Farms at the lowest part of their vineyard.
 It runs on electricity rather then fuel (noticeably quieter) and kicks on around 34 degrees.
 The Sieck’s have noticed that after a few hours of running this, the coldest temperature in the vineyard tends to increase by a few degrees.

-This device helps facilitate the movement of the cold air down slope to its propeller which then shuttles the frigid air high into the air (almost up to 300 feet).
+This machine helps facilitate the movement of the cold air down slope to its propeller which then shuttles the frigid air high into the air (almost up to 300 feet).
 During times in Spring when frost is a danger, they also hang protective cloth on the vines that surround the edge of their vineyard to isolate the cold air within the vine rows so the Cold Air Drain can work most effectively.
-As long as the frost zone is mitigated so that it remains above the vines, the young buds won’t freeze.
+When this cloth is hanging one almost can picture Christo’s Running Fence that was displayed for 14 days in 1976 in neighboring western Sonoma County – although arguably that was more artistic in its presentation.
+Regardless of visual attributes, as long as the frost layer is mitigated so that it remains below the cordons, the young buds won’t freeze.

 And then there are the birds – one year they lost grapes from 200 vines due to the voracious appetites for grapes from quail and wild turkey.
 As a result they now net the outside of their vineyard when veraison starts occurring – they have found they do not need to net the entire vineyard, rather they net the outside vines and then lay down the net on the ground.
 The birds do not walk across the net and have not yet figured out they could merely fly into the interior of the non netted vines.

-Even though their vineyard is small, as Gerald indicated, “after 14 years we are still learning about the vines and this particular piece of property”.
+Even though their vineyard is small, as Gerard indicated, “after 14 years we are still learning about the vines and this particular piece of property”.

 Napa has hundreds of tiny producers but not to many as small as Seek.
 They currently focus on three wines, their estate Cabernet Sauvignon and two wines sourced from some of their Howell Mountain neighboring vineyards, a Cabernet Franc, and a Zinfandel.
 Each of these wines is produced in quantities of about 50 cases.
 Conveniently their grapes don’t have to travel far – they are made at a winery owned by one of their nearby neighbors.